-Arrays are one of the most common data structures in Java- and in programming as a whole, as are Strings.
-Strings are sometimes treated as primitives- even though they are just fundamentally char arrays with extra features.
-But that is a discussion for definitely a different time.
+Arrays are one of the most common data structures in Java- and in programming as a whole-as are Strings.
+Strings are sometimes treated as primitives in other languages-even though they are just fundamentally dynamic char arrays.

 What you may have noticed is a weird discrepancy that pertains to Java having .length for arrays, and .length() for String objects.

-This boils down to a side effect of object-oriented programming, but one that also is not necessarily an issue for other languages, as will be discussed later.
+This boils down to a side effect of Java’s limited object-oriented programming, but one that also is not necessarily an issue for other languages, as will be discussed later.

 Yes, Strings are objects, but they actually inherit from the interface CharSequence.
 One property of an interface in Java is that it cannot contain fields.
 It only has the capability of defining abstract method definitions.